pmndrs/use-gesture/README.md

 ### Frequently asked questions

 **What are the differences between using `useGesture` and adding listeners manually?**
 Not a lot!
-Essentially `useGesture` simplifies the implementation of the drag gesture, calculates kinematics values you wouldn't get out of the box from the listeners, and debounces move scroll and wheel events to let you know when they end.
+Essentially `useGesture` simplifies the implementation of the drag and pinch gestures, calculates kinematics values you wouldn't get out of the box from the listeners, and debounces move scroll and wheel events to let you know when they end.

 **How do you pass state to `useGesture`?**
 The recommended way of passing an external value to `useGesture` is by using `React.useRef`.